-About 53 million Americans, or 34 percent of the workforce, are freelancers.
+According to the Freelancers Union, about 56.7 million Americans, or 17% of the U.S. population as of 2018, are freelancers.
 For those of us who've abandoned the 9-to-5 grind in favor of the freedom and flexibility that comes with self-employment, managing the small business banking part of freelancing can be the trickiest part of the journey.

 One of the most important reasons to get a small business credit card is that it keeps your business and personal expenses separate and allows you to track your business spending.

 This makes record-keeping a lot easier come tax time.
-For freelancers, 15.3 percent of our income goes to self-employment taxes, but with a business credit card we can easily see our overhead and itemize as many deductions as possible.
+With a business credit card you can easily see your overhead and itemize as many deductions as possible.
 Every swipe is an opportunity to lower your taxable income, and most credit card companies and banks that offer these cards allow you to export your monthly or year-end statements, which you can send to your tax preparer when it's time to do your annual return.

 Some cards even offer special functionality and tools to assist with expense tracking.
-The Business Gold Rewards Card from American Express OPEN and The Enhanced Business Platinum® Card from American Express OPEN (American Express is a cardratings.com advertiser), for instance, both provide cardholders with access to a mobile app called ReceiptMatch.
-That app, in turn, syncs with Intuit Quickbooks, which could help tremendously with tracking your business expenses.
+American Express® Business Gold Card and The Business Platinum Card® from American Express , for instance, both provide cardholders with access to American Express® Business App, which allows you to use your phone to snap picture of receipts and match them to card transactions, which in turn, could help tremendously with tracking your business expenses.

 In the unfortunate event that you're subject to an IRS audit, having your credit card statements as a backup can be beneficial.
 It definitely beats keeping receipts in a shoebox (though, still, any good accountant will tell you it's best to hang onto them for at least three years).

-Cash flow is always an issue for freelancers, but business credit cards offer a revolving line of credit that we can use when we need to make an expensive business purchase, when work is slow or when we're waiting for incoming client checks to pay our bills.
+Cash flow is always an issue for freelancers, but business credit cards offer a revolving line of credit that can be used when you need to make an expensive business purchase, when work is slow or when you're waiting for incoming client checks.
 Just be aware that like personal credit cards, business credit cards also carry interest charges, and in some cases, an annual fee.
 Shop around for a no annual fee card or one with a 0-percent introductory APR to cover some of your business expenses when cash is tight.

 Business credit cards often have better terms than personal credit cards, including higher credit limits and the ability to extend your billing cycle.
-The The Plum Card® from American Express OPEN, for example, allows cardholders to carry a balance for up to 60 days with no interest.
+The Plum Card® from American Express , for example, allows cardholders to carry a balance for up to 60 days with no interest.
 It also offers a 1.5 percent discount if you pay early.
+(See Rates and Fees.)

-Getting a business credit card also lets you access more sign-up bonuses.
-The Ink Plus® Business Credit Card offers 60,000 bonus points – the equivalent of $750 in travel rewards when redeemed through Chase's rewards center – after you spend $5,000 in the first three months (this offer is no longer available).
+Getting a business credit card also allows you access more signup bonuses.
+The Ink Business Preferred® Credit Card offers 100,000 bonus points – the equivalent of $1,250 in travel rewards when redeemed through Chase's rewards center – after you spend $15,000 in the first three months.
 Chase also allows customers to combine Chase Ultimate Rewards® points across multiple cards, so you can accumulate rewards even more quickly if you combine a Chase rewards business card with a personal one.

-Another advantage of business cards: many credit card companies, including American Express® and Capital One® among others, offer benefits like free employee cards to help you better control business spending (and rack up rewards), access to private airport lounges, free Wi-Fi, airline fee credits, and detailed reporting to help you better keep track of those business expenses.
+Another advantage of business cards: many credit card companies, including American Express® (American Express is a CardRatings advertiser) and Capital One®, among others, offer benefits like free employee cards to help you better control business spending (and rack up rewards), access to private airport lounges, free Wi-Fi, airline fee credits, and detailed reporting to help you better keep track of business expenses.

 Whether you sell handmade soaps on Etsy or design ads for a living, every freelancer has ongoing expenses.
 So why not get rewarded for money you would have spent anyway?

-Business credit cards come in all varieties, including cash back cards that reward you for everyday spending or travel rewards cards with a tiered points system for different categories.
+Business credit cards come in all varieties, including cash-back cards that reward you for everyday spending or travel rewards cards with a tiered points system for different categories.
 Before you sign up for a card, it's important to determine which rewards structure is right for you.
-I spend most of my day writing and editing from home, so a card that awards more points for gas – like Bank of America® Cash Rewards for Business MasterCard® credit card, which offers 3 percent back in this category – probably isn't right for me.
-However, if you travel a lot on business, a card like Capital One® Spark® Miles for Business, which lets cardholders earn unlimited two times the miles on every purchase and offers a 50,000-mile sign-up bonus, might be a better fit.
+I spend most of my day writing and editing from home, so a card that awards more points for gas station or office supply store purchases (or another category of choice) – like Bank of America® Business Advantage Cash Rewards Credit Card(This card is not currently available on CardRatings), which offers 3% cash back in a choice category) and 2% on dining (for the first $50,000 in combined choice category/dining purchases each calendar year), and 1% on everything else– probably isn't right for me.
+However, if you travel a lot on business, a card like Capital One Spark Miles for Business might be a good fit.
+Earn 50,000 bonus miles when you spend $4,500 in the first three months of your account opening.